There are three (3) seats to be filled in our 2015 election. Two incumbents will be seeking re-election.

 - A letter that includes your responses to two questions:

 - What attributes and contributions would you bring to the PRPD Board of Directors?

-- What is the most important issue facing the programming profession and how should PRPD address it?
+- What are the three most important issues facing the programming profession and how should the PRPD address them?

-Send your letter and resume to PRPD Election, 38 Milford Street, Hamilton, NY 13346 or by email to email@example.com
+Send your letter and resume by email to firstname.lastname@example.org

 These materials will be posted for voting members as part of the election balloting.
 All required material must be received no later than COB on Friday, January 16, 2015.
 Examples of last years' candidate statements.

 When Will the Election Take Place?